the-working-party/liquid-docs/README.md

 ## Releases

+- v2.0.0  - Added support for unknown types, checker does not error on unknown types anymore
 - v1.1.0  - Added support of array types in param
 - v1.0.2  - Fixed version display in help and version flag
 - v1.0.1  - Fixed tarball wasm inclusion